dmarell/maven-angular-app/README.md

 Create a Tomcat Server/Local run target and add this war-artifact in the deployment tab.

-Run or debug and open `http://localhost:8080`.
+Run or debug and open `http://localhost:8080` in a browser.

-## TODO

- - Cleanup Gruntfile.js
- - Add css